-In the application's application defaults file you define an alias (a name) that represents the actual command to be executed.
+When using execution links in a help volume, it is recommended to create execution aliases.
+That is, in the application's application defaults file you define an alias (a name) that represents the actual command to be executed.
+One advantage of this method is that it isolates the actual commands from the help volume source files.
 This makes it possible to edit the commands in the application defaults file without changing the hyperlinks in the help volume.
 Each hyperlink references an alias name, which remains unchanged even though its content may have been edited.
+For instance, a tutorial help volume that uses scripts could be easily customized to accommodate a particular shell environment by modifying the shell script commands in the application defaults file.